Helperbird/website/src/pages/help/how-to-cancel-my-helperbird-pro-subscription.md

 ---
 layout: templates/help.html
 title: How to cancel my Helperbird Pro subscription
-description: Learn how to cancel your Helperbird Pro subscription at any time.
+description: Learn how to cancel your Helperbird Pro subscription and manage your subscription.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,